shahidhk/pangaea/README.md

 - Future Work and Limitations
 - Contributions

 This document is meant to be used as a reference.
-For step by step instructions, see the [Workflow Guide](pangaea/docs/workflow.md)
+For step by step instructions and detailed documentation, see the [Workflow Guide](pangaea/docs/workflow.md)

 ## Installation